RomainLITUD/uncertainty-aware-traffic-speed-flow-demand-prediction/README.md

 This is the source code of the uncertainty-aware Network-level traffic speed, flow, and demand prediction model.
 This model extends the Dynamic Graph Convolution (DGC) module proposed initially by [Li et al. (2021)](https://www.sciencedirect.com/science/article/pii/S0968090X21002011).

-- Visit the DiTTlab demo page below to visualize how the model works and how the predictions are interpreted:
+- Visit the DiTTlab demo page below to visualize how the model works and how the predictions are interpreted (may not working before 27-08-2023):
 ### [Dittlab Online Demo (click)](http://mirrors-dev.citg.tudelft.nl:8082)
 - The paper manuscript is still under review.